Check out the list of websites where you can occasionally experience an issue with the Grammarly browser extension.

 If your document doesn’t contain any footnotes or tables, however, and you don’t see Grammarly underlines, please clear your browser's cache as described in this article.

-At this time, documents of five pages or more may slow down Grammarly’s performance.
+At this time, documents of thirty pages or more may slow down Grammarly’s performance.
 We are working on extending this limitation.